downeyd27/expense_tracker/README.md

 ## Purpose

-Built from a tutorial to expose myself to React.js and CoffeeScript on the Ruby on Rails framework.
+Single page app [tutorial](https://www.airpair.com/reactjs/posts/reactjs-a-guide-for-rails-developers#setstate-replacestate-deleting-records)built to expose myself to React.js and CoffeeScript on the Ruby on Rails framework.
+I can see the user experience is greatly enhanced with React's asynchronous calls for updates and the DOM's need to only change those things with state change.

 During this project I experienced a "```React.findDOMNode``` is not a function" error.
-Through researching through React documentation I came aware that the new proper syntax is ```ReactDOM.findDOMNode```.
+Through researching through React documentation and google I came aware that the new proper syntax is ```ReactDOM.findDOMNode```.

 ## Getting Started